What parents need to know

 Families can talk about...

-Families can talk about the Depression and the concerns about the dehumanizing effect of technology that are a part of this movie.
+Families can talk about the Depression and the concerns about the dehumanizing effect of technology that are a part of Modern Times.
 Why did the boss want Chaplin to try the eating machine?
 What would Frank Gilbreth of "Cheaper By the Dozen" think of the machine?

 Why did Chaplin want to go back to jail?
 Why didn't Goddard want to go to jail?
 Did Chaplin want you to think that prison was like the factory?
 Better?
 How can you tell?
 How did Chaplin and Goddard differ in their reactions to their troubles?

 High school kids: Why was Chaplin arrested for leading the communist parade?
 Does that violate the freedom of speech guaranteed by the First Amendment?

 In what way is a silent film different from a "talkie" -- besides the fact that it's silent?